claudiocc1/MARKER-HF/README.md

 The calculation of MARKER-Hf is also available through a [web calculator](https://marker-hf.ucsd.edu).

-MARKER-HF is calculated based on the following eight covariates
+MARKER-HF is calculated based on the following eight covariates within the specified ranges:

 - Diastolic pressure (mm Hg) [20-120]
 - Creatinine (mg/dL) [0-25]